Pittsburgh man charged with kidnapping after leading police on chase in U-Haul

-According to a time stamp on a section of security camera footage that surfaced on social media, the incident occurred shortly after 2:30 p.m.
-Saturday.
+According to a time stamp on a section of security camera footage, the woman ran into the store shortly after 2 p.m.

-Lisa Albert, who owns the tobacco store, was not present at the scene when the incident took place, but relayed information from her employee who was there.
+Lisa Albert, who owns the tobacco store, was not present when the incident took place, but relayed information from an employee who was there.
 Albert declined to identify the employee.

 According to Albert, her employee first noticed something was wrong when a woman jumped out of the U-Haul at a nearby traffic light and came running into the store.